NMR¶

-.
-Both programs can be obtained from the latest release page of ENSO:
+Both programs can be obtained from the latest release page of ENSO.

 ANMR

-requires the files:
+ANMR requires the files:

-information on which nuclei can interchange in your molecule (e.g. the hydrogen atoms in a methlygroup)
+flaginformation on which nuclei can interchange in your molecule (e.g. the hydrogen atoms in a methlygroup)

 = information on chemical and magnetical equivalent atoms

-information on the rotamers detected by crest
+flaginformation on the rotamers detected by

-information on the contributing conformers, the Boltzmann weight and all contributions to free energy
+, written by CENSOinformation on the contributing conformers, the Boltzmann weight and all contributions to free energy

-anmr searches for the .anmrrc file first in the folder of execution and if not found in the home directory of the user
+file first in the folder of execution and if not found in the home directory of the userThe file contains the reference-shieldings of e.g TMS to convert the calculated shielding to shifts

 the folders with the property calculations of the conformers